elvindesouza/elvindesouza.github.io/src/about/about.md

 ## CCNA: Introduction to Networking

 This course introduces the architecture, structure, functions, components, and models of the Internet and other computer networks.
-The principles and structure of IP addressing and the fundamentals of Ethernet concepts, media, and operations are introduced to provide a foundation for the curriculum.
-By the end of the course, students will be able to build simple local area networks (LAN), perform basic configurations for routers and switches, and implement IP addressing schemes.

-These course materials will assist you in developing the skills necessary to do the following:

     Explain the advances in modern network technologies.
     Implement initial settings including passwords, IP addressing, and default gateway parameters on a network switch and end devices.